 Publisher: St. Martin's Press

-I received an advance reader edition of this book from St. Martin's Press via NetGalley.
+I received a digital review copy of this book from St. Martin's Press via NetGalley.

 About the Author

 LISA SCOTTOLINE is a New York Times bestselling and Edgar Award-winning author of twenty-three novels.
 She has served as the president of Mystery Writers of America.
 She has 30 million copies of her books in print in the U.S., and she has been published in thirty-five countries.
 She writes a column with her daughter, Francesca Serritella, for The Philadelphia Inquirer, and those stories have been adapted into a series of memoirs.
 She lives in the Philadelphia area with an array of disobedient pets.

 © April Narby